melodykirshberg/pizzeria/README.md

 # Pizzeria
-This is an application that lets the user create pizzas, toppings, and assign/unassign to each other.
+This is an application that lets users with specific roles manage pizzas and toppings.

 You can find a live version [here](https://smassessment-db.onrender.com/).